stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 **{{ site.data.dungeon.ntr.overseer_lahar }}**
 * Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.ntr.burning_roar }}.
 Beware, it will spell-lock you if you get hit while casting.
-* Stay farther than 15yds away to dodge most of his AoE and dodge the swirlies created by {{ site.data.dungeon.ntr.eruptive_crash }}.
+* Stay farther than 15yds away to dodge most of his AoE.
+* Dodge the swirlies created by {{ site.data.dungeon.ntr.eruptive_crash }}.

 <hr>